Acorns Review – A Simple Way to Invest & Save

 You can also add round ups to your account manually by going through a list of transactions in the Acorns app.

 Note that Acorns does not cover overdraft fees for its withdrawals.
 So if you tend to maintain a low bank account balance (say, less than $20), you probably don’t want to use automatic round ups.

-How Does Acorns Compare to Other Microinvesting Apps?
+How Does this App Compare to the Competition?

 Acorns isn’t your only option for automated savings and investing.
 Here’s a quick comparison: